-Students on the International Foundation Programme for Medicine take first year Chemistry and Biology modules - along with other first year students, as well as specially designed modules in Statistics and Research Methods, Medical Ethics and Human Biology.
+Students on the International Foundation Programme for Medicine take first year Chemistry and Biology modules - along with other first year students, as well as specially designed modules in Statistics and Research Methods and Medical Ethics.

 In addition, Academic Skills and Academic English classes prepare students for project work, research and essay writing, while the Communication Skills module provides interaction with simulated and real patients, in collaboration with the School of Medicine.

-Students also take an accredited first aid course and are given the opportunity to volunteer with a local charity.
+Students also take an accredited first aid course and are given the opportunity to volunteer.

 Learn more about the programme syllabus and activities: